Office of Special Investigations (United States Department of Justice): Representative cases prosecuted

-By the middle of 1984, forty cases had been filed by OSI against alleged war criminals then living in America.
+By the middle of 1984, forty cases had been filed by OSI against war criminals then living in America.
 Through the next few years, OSI successfully prosecuted over 130 other cases involving persons complicit in Nazi war crimes and subsequently living quietly in America.
 Many of these cases are discussed in detail in the OSI history produced in 2006.
 Three such cases in which OSI sought expulsion reached the Supreme Court.

 Most cases involved relatively low level camp guards who had beaten or executed prisoners or had led them to places of execution.
 Juozas Kungys, for example, was prosecuted because OSI determined he had "rounded up and transported thousands of Jews to an execution site, distributed firearms and ammunition to an execution squad, forced the victims into a mass grave, shot some of them, and exhorted the execution squad to do the same.
 Other cases involved high-ranking officials and prominent Nazi collaborators.

 In many cases, the individual charged left the U.S. voluntarily rather than face deportation proceedings.
 In many other cases, naturalized individuals agreed to give up U.S. citizenship but were allowed to remain in the U.S due to ill health rather than be deported.
 In some cases deportation was complicated by there being no country willing to accept the deportee.

 Not every case was brought to a satisfactory conclusion.
 Case law evolved over time with various court rulings regarding legally complex matters of interpretation of statutes and sufficiency of evidence.
 Sometimes compromises were required.
 In the case of Kungys, an agreement was reached for him to give up his citizenship but not be deported.
 Due to the delayed pursuit of justice, many subjects of OSI prosecution died before their cases could be taken to completion in the U.S. or in other countries.

 Some representative cases are included below.
-The dates in parenthesis indicate the period during which INS, OSI, or HRSP were pursuing legal action against the individual.
+The dates in parentheses indicate the period during which INS, OSI, or HRSP were pursuing legal action against the individual.

 Andrija Artuković (1951–1986)

 Andrija Artuković was a construction worker in California.
 During the war, he had been a senior official in occupied Croatia.
-His decrees called for internment and execution of "undesirables" such as Serbs Jews, Gypsies, Orthodox Christians, and Communists.
+His decrees called for internment and execution of "undesirables" such as Serbs, Jews, Gypsies, Orthodox Christians, and Communists.
 Hundreds of thousands of Serbs and Jews were massacred as a result.
 He was extradited to Yugoslavia in 1986, tried, convicted, and sentenced to death by firing squad.
 Due to his poor health, execution was deferred, and he died of natural causes in 1988 in a prison hospital.
 The litigation over this high ranking Nazi collaborator was the longest experienced by INS and OSI.